 -My Son Temple Complex

-.
-Saigon Notre Dame Cathedral: Built in the late 1880's by French colonists, is one of the few remaining strongholds of Catholicism in the largely Buddhist Vietnam.
-Located in Paris Square, the name Notre Dame was given after the installation of the statue ‘Peaceful Notre Dame’ in 1959.
+- Saigon Notre Dame Cathedral: Built in the late 1880s by French colonists, is one of the few remaining strongholds of Catholicism in largely Buddhist Vietnam, located in Paris Square, the name Notre Dame was given after the installation of the statue ‘Peaceful Notre Dame’ in 1959.

-.
-Cu Chi Tunnels: These tunnels are now an iconic attraction of the city and is an elaborate underground network of over 120km of underground tunnels, with trapdoors, living areas, kitchens, storage facilities, armory, hospitals, and command centers.
-This historical site will help us explore the maze of tunnels to see how the Viet Cong survived in this underground network.
+- Cu Chi Tunnels: These tunnels are now an iconic attraction of the city and are an elaborate underground network of over 120km of underground tunnels, with trapdoors, living areas, kitchens, storage facilities, armory, hospitals, and command centers.

 WOW Pro Tip: Wear comfortable shoes/ sneakers as one has to walk a lot through the muddy jungle.
 Carry a hand sanitizer for maintaining hygiene after exploring those tunnels and a travel size face-wash & hand towel too to quickly refresh yourself in the humid weather even in the winter months.